vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It _might_ also be a problem with your request, and that our validation does not catch it.

-Please make sure the JSON paylod in your API request validates.
+Please make sure the JSON payload in your API request validates.
 That is the most common source of this type of error.

 In other words: We should perhaps have returned `HTTP 400 Bad Request`.